Multivitamins: Quality Counts

 A new study in Nutrients lists the following micronutrients as most effective in protecting against viruses like Covid-19: Vitamins A, B, C, D, and E, as well as minerals iron, selenium, and zinc.
 Each of these nutrients can be found in a quality multivitamin in amounts that would supplement a healthy diet.

-Above are just the most important examples of the myriad ways in which a quality multivitamin can support you.
+Above are just a few examples of the myriad ways in which a quality multivitamin can support you!

-There is a significant difference in what is provided by your drug store multivitamin, and one that you will find at a store like Walsh Natural Health.
-Here are just a few reasons to make the change:
+There is a significant difference in what is provided by your drug store multivitamin, and one that you will find at Walsh Natural Health.
+Here are just a few reasons to make the switch:

-- Potency—Certain levels of nutrients are required to produce an effect, and lower levels amount to window dressing.
+- Potency—Certain levels of nutrients are required to produce an effect.
+Lower levels amount to window dressing.
 Don’t be fooled by vitamins that show 100% of Dietary Reference Intakes (DRIs).
-These guidelines, set by the Food and Nutrition Board of the Institute of Medicine, are average levels for healthy people.
-DRIs are only adequate for avoiding overt deficiency.
-They do not account for levels of vitamins that promote optimal function.
+These guidelines are designed to be average levels for healthy people.
+DRIs are adequate only for avoiding overt deficiency and optimal function requires more nutrients.
 Hence, DRIs do not provide adequate protection for those experiencing illness, outside stressors, medical conditions, or genetic variations.
-So who are the Daily Reference Intakes appropriate for?
-In my experience, very few people.
+So in essence, the Daily Reference Intakes are appropriate for very few people.

 - Unhealthy Preservatives—Titanium dioxide, BHT, hydrogenated oils, and more!
 These ingredients are in many drug store multivitamins for the manufacturer’s benefit, not yours.
+Typically they extend shelf life.
 Titanium dioxide is a mineral that has no positive role in human health.
 BHT has been identified as one of the top additives to avoid by the Center for Science in the Public Interest.
 Hydrogenated oils have hydrogen added to them to improve their shelf life.
 Unfortunately, the body does not know how to process them.
-Hence, they circulate undigested, causing inflammation in the body.
+Hence, they circulate undigested and cause inflammation in the body.

 - Colorants—Certain colorants are approved by the FDA as “safe”.
-Some research connects the use of colorants to conditions such as ADHD and autism.
-Colorants are chemicals, not nutrients, and I don’t see the need for them.
-Your vitamins don’t need to be a particular color.
+However, some research connects the use of colorants to conditions such as ADHD, anxiety, and autism.
+Colorants are chemicals, not nutrients.
+I have never understood that need for these in supplements of any kind.

-Quality multivitamins can ensure that you have optimal levels of nutrients to keep your immune system functioning at its best.
+Quality multivitamins can ensure that you have optimal levels of nutrients to keep your body functioning at its best.
 In addition, they can fill in gaps in the diet, and provide nutrients to deal with the effects of stress or other conditions.

 - Treatments for Covid-19, Harvard Health Publishing. https://www.health.harvard.edu/diseases-and-conditions/treatments-for-covid-19#:~:text=There%20is%20some%20evidence%20to,with%20COVID%2D19.